blib-la/hyv/docs/09_CREATING_PERSONAS.md

 );
 ```

-## Assign Tasks to the Agent
+### Assign Tasks to the Agent

-Finally, you can assign tasks to the agent with the `assign` method:
+Lastly, assign a storytelling task to the agent using the `assign` method.

 ```typescript
 try {